safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### What We’re Building

-We are defining a new standardised protocol for anyone to use.
+We are defining a new standardized protocol for anyone to use.
 We are also making certain concrete implementations for others to use.
 Specifically:

 * A mobile app for Android and iOS that people can use to build up their